Marcus0928/SmartARNavigationApp/docs/API_SmartARNavigation.md

 **Notes:**
 - Used during active navigation to update AR overlays in real time
 - Remember to cancel the stream subscription when navigation stops to save battery
+- Cancels any previous internal `Geolocator` subscription before creating the new one — a defensive guard so that if this is ever called twice without an intervening `stopLocationStream()` (not currently possible via `MapViewModel`'s `_trackingStarted` guard, but not defended against at this layer either), GPS fixes aren't delivered twice per real position update

 ---